Program: Teaching and Teacher Leadership

 Licensure candidates will be supported by TTL faculty and school-based mentors in one of two fieldwork models.
 You can choose to apply to either a residency model, where students assume teaching responsibilities toward the start of the program, or an internship model, which ramps up teaching responsibility more gradually.
 Both models have fellowship opportunities.
 The residency model has an early application deadline of November 1.
 All other TTL applicants should submit by the standard January 5 application deadline.

 Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for TTL are Heather Hill and Victor Pereira.
 View our faculty directory for a full list of HGSE faculty.

 The TTL Program prepares you for a variety of career pathways, including:

-- Middle and high school teacher
+- Licensed middle or high school teacher

-- Instructional and curriculum lead
+- Instructional and curriculum leadership teams

 The Intellectual Contribution Award recipient for Teacher Education reflects on her time at HGSE and looks toward the future.